Revisiting the Scottish Borders10th May 2010

 It was sufficient for the task of hiking from Selkirk to Melrose via The Three Brethren and, from there, the Southern Upland Way on an ever improving afternoon and evening; I left the Borders Abbeys Way with its requirement for remembering where it went for another time.
-The Eildon Hills were catching the light from time to time as I grew to realise the distance between Galashiels and Melrose.
-Very deceptively, the proximity of Galashiels, Tweedbank, Darnick and Melrose would lure you into thinking that everything is close together but the whole conurbation put together is at least five miles long!
+The Eildon Hills were catching the light sporadically as I grew to realise the distance between Galashiels and Melrose.
+Very deceptively, the proximity of Galashiels, Tweedbank, Darnick and Melrose would lure you into thinking that everything is close together, but the whole conurbation put together is at least five miles long!

-One thing that struck me over the weekend was how quiet everywhere was and it is an area where you unleash your reverie without too much fear of intrusion.
-Of course, you still have watch where you going but that effectively is the limit of things.
-Those ideas that have come into my mind already should keep me returning and I do hope that it’s more regular than it has been.
+One thing that struck me over the weekend was how quiet everywhere was, and it is an area where you unleash your reverie without too much fear of intrusion.
+Of course, you still have to watch where you are going, but that effectively is the limit of things.
+Those ideas that have come into my mind already should keep me returning, and I do hope that it’s more regular than it has been.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.